EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 Step 6 - File Form I-829

-• The Form I-829 is the application to have the condition removed from your green card.
-This is so you can become an unconditional permanent resident (a green card holder).
+- The Form I-829 is the application to have the condition removed from your green card.
+This is so you can become an unconditional permanent resident (an unconditional green card holder).

-• You are eligible to get the condition removed from your green card if you meet all the requirements of the EB-5 program.
-This is done by showing that your investment in the project was sustained and that you created the required 10 full-time jobs for US workers.
+- You are eligible to get the condition removed from your green card if you meet all the requirements of the EB-5 program.
+This is done by showing that your investment in the project was sustained for the required period of time and that you created the required 10 full-time jobs for US workers.

 Step 7 - Naturalization (Optional)